VictorGus/tomato-timer-cli/README.md

 Timer that can be used via command line interface.

 ### Instruction
-To create executable file
+To create executable file:

 `` make build ``

-To run executable
+To run executable:

 `` ./cmd/tomato-timer/tomato-timer -s 10``

 The above timer will be off in 10 second

+___

-To create package with related resources
+To create package with related resources:

 `` make pack ``

-Package will be located
+Package will be located:

 `` ./target/tomato-timer/ ``

 ### CLI Timer

-Possible command options
+Possible command options:

 `` tomato-timer --help ``